learn-co-curriculum/react-hooks-react-router-code-along/README.md

 routing in any React application, as we only have a single HTML file to serve — that's the nature of an SPA.

->**Note** Some web development frameworks that use and expand upon React, like
->`Next.js`, handling routing and rendering a little differently, and start to
->depart from React's traditional client-side SPA implementation. `Remix`, which
->is the React based framework that maintains React Router, still uses React
->Router to handle its routing, but the underlying rendering and re-rendering of
->the application is handled a little differently.
-When we build a React project
->outside of these additional frameworks, React Router will perform client-side
->routing in the way we described above.

 To demonstrate some of the key features of React Router, we have an exercise to code along with.
 We'll be making a _very_ simple social media app — let's dive into it!